HomeDing/homeding.github.io/logger.md

 Because logging information on the trace level is producing much text and the log output storage is limited only the info and error loggings are saved to the log files.

-There are 2 files beeing used:
+There are 2 files being used:

 * `/log.txt` is the file where new log output gets appended.
 This file will grow until about 4kBytes of text is stored.
 * `/log_old.txt` is the previous file with log output.